simonqhughes/mevo_mv/docs/ARM_MBED/SW/HLD/ARM_MBED_SW_HLD_0001/ARM_MBED_SW_HLD_CFStore.md

 This section describes features that can be added to the basic design to enhance operation and performance.
 Additional features includes:

-- Write location seek support for setting the write location within a file.
+- Write location seek support for setting the write location within a KV.
+- Wear Levelling.

 ## <a name="write-location-seek-support"></a> Write Location Seek Support

-The CFSTORE API specification has the limitation that the write location does not support seeking:
+The current version of the CFSTORE API specification has the limitation that the write location does not support seeking:

 - When a file is opened for writing, the write location (wlocation) is set to 0, i.e. to the beginning of the KV value data.
 - As data is written to the KV value data field, wlocation is incrementally updated reflecting data that has been written.
 No Wseek() method exists in the CFSTORE API, so wlocation cannot be changed